 I have you covered.
 My eBay Store is loaded with singles for only 99 cents with FREE shipping.
 Not only that – if you buy three or more cards you’ll receive an automatic 10% discount at checkout.
 See a whole bunch of cards you want to buy at these low prices?
 If you stack 50 or more cards you will receive 20% off at checkout.

 I’m not talking about commons from the “junk wax” era.
 These are Hall of Famers, superstars, rookie cards, and hot top prospects.
 Take a look at my variation listings for 2019 Bowman Chrome.

 Or how about the sought after Bowman Mega Box “Mojo” refractors?
-More than 100 are available for around two dollars a piece with free shipping.
+More than 100 are available for about two dollars a piece with free shipping.
 Note: Fernando Tatis Jr. is not listed for sale and shown for stock image purposes only.

 Perusing the Blowout Forums one day I stumbled upon a thread about a new trading card set from Parkside Cards.
 The set is titled Negro Leagues Baseball Museum Centennial Draft Class.
 It commemorates the 100th anniversary of the Negro Leagues with a checklist of the 15 black baseball players drafted in 2020.

 To honor those men from 100 years ago, and before Jackie Robinson bravely shattered the color barrier, we have taken the fifteen men selected in the 2020 Major League Baseball draft that would have been forbidden from playing then and placed them in appropriate Negro Leagues uniforms.